Skip To Main Content

 4. Address fraud on your website.

-Indicate on your website that you have anti-fraud safeguards in place and will report all fraud to the FBI Internet Crime Complaint Center (IC3) – and then follow through.
+Indicate on your website that you have anti-fraud safeguards in place and will report all fraud to the FBI Internet Crime Complaint Center (IC3) link opens in a new window – and then follow through.
 Also state on your website that you may contact customers directly if there are any problems with their order.

 5. Call your customer.